2010: The Year We Make Contact: Comic book

+Video games

+A text-based game was also released based on the film, titled 2010: The Text Adventure Game, followed by a graphical version titled 2010: The Graphic Action Game.
+Both games were developed by Coleco Industries and released for the Coleco Adam.

 Home media

-2010: The Year We Make Contact was first released on home video and laserdisc in 1985, and on DVD (R1) in 1998 by Metro-Goldwyn-Mayer.
+2010: The Year We Make Contact was first released on home video and Laserdisc in 1985, and on DVD (R1) in 1998 by Metro-Goldwyn-Mayer.
 It was reissued (with different artwork) in September 2000.
 Both releases are presented with the soundtrack remastered in Dolby 5.1 surround sound and in the original 2.35:1 aspect ratio, though a packaging error appears on the 2000 Warner release, claiming that the film is presented in anamorphic widescreen when, in reality, it is simply 4:3 letterboxed and not anamorphic (the MGM version of the DVD makes no such claim).
 The R1 and R4 releases also include the film trailer and a 10-minute behind-the-scenes featurette 2010: The Odyssey Continues (made at the time of the film's production), though this is not available in other regions.

 The film was released on Blu-ray Disc on April 7, 2009.
 It features a BD-25 single-layer presentation, now in high-definition 16:9 (2.40:1) widescreen with 1080p/VC-1 video and English Dolby TrueHD 5.1 Surround audio.
 In all regions, the disc also includes the film's original "making of" promotional featurette (as above) and theatrical trailer in standard definition as extras.